The world has truly become our classroom, and I figure that if our students can study anywhere, well then why not an outdoor lesson?

 I just got off the phone with one of our students.
-He was asking me a question about Mutual Fund Distributions and the explanation really helped him.
-So I figured, “Why not record a quick video for the benefit of all our students?”
-If you look at the video you will see the question.
+He was asking me a question about mutual fund distributions and the explanation really helped him.
+So I figured, why not record a quick video for the benefit of all our students?
+Here is the question:

-Let’s first start with the Distribution.
-In our Study Guide we described a Mutual Fund as a huge portfolio to which many investors contribute.
+Let’s first start with the distribution.
+In our Study Guide we describe a mutual fund as a huge portfolio to which many investors contribute.
 But for this question, forget about that for a moment.
 That’s way too confusing.
 Let’s pretend it is 100% your own portfolio.

-What would happen if you took money out of that portfolio to pay yourself a Distribution, or whatever the heck you want to call it?
+What would happen if you took money out of that portfolio to pay yourself a distribution?
 Obviously, the value of the portfolio would go down, right?
 You are taking money out.
-The same holds true for a Mutual Fund.
-When they make a Distribution, the NAVPU falls by the amount of the Distribution paid for each unit.
-Now with this in mind, that’s not to know that ‘Answer A’ must be the right answer because it is the only one that says the NAVPU would decrease.
-The next part of ‘Answer A’ is quite logical too.
-If Harris uses a Distribution to buy more units then he obviously receives and owns more units.
+The same holds true for a mutual fund.
+When they make a distribution, the NAVPU falls by the amount of the distribution paid for each unit.
+Now with this in mind, answer ‘a’ must be the right answer because it is the only one that says the NAVPU would decrease.
+The next part of answer ‘a’ is quite logical too.
+If Harris uses a Distribution to buy more units, then he obviously receives and owns more units.

 I hope you found this video lesson helpful and good luck on your upcoming exams.